ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 Generally, `context.Context` is used to propagate cancellation signals, deadlines, and request-scoped values.

-The definition of request-scoped is often stretched to **anything needed to process this request.** My personal pet peeve is seeing it used for dependency injection.
+The definition of request-scoped is often stretched to **anything needed to process this request.** My personal pet peeve is seeing it used for Dependency Injection.

-I have learned the hard way to **avoid using `context.Context` for dependency injection and shared state that alters behaviour.**
+I have learned the hard way to **avoid using `context.Context` for Dependency Injection and shared state that alters behaviour.**

-Using `context.Context` as a dependency injection and/or shared state object is confusing for maintainers and consumers of a package.
+Using `context.Context` as a Dependency Injection and/or shared state object is confusing for maintainers and consumers of a package.
 In my experience this results in the following side effects:

 - **[Obfuscates inputs](#obfuscated-inputs)** when reading method and function signatures.
-- **[Creates implicit coupling](#implicit-and-unclear-temporal-coupling)** which slows down maintenance.
+- **[Creates implicit couplings](#implicit-and-unclear-temporal-coupling)** which slows down refactoring.
 - **[Leads to nil pointer exceptions](#nil-pointer-exceptions)** causing development delays and service disruptions.

 ## Example